diaspora-project/diaspora-stream-api/docs/usage/producer.rst

 via zero-copy mechanisms such as RDMA.

-As an example, imagine an application that produces high-resolution images out of a series of detectors at regular intervalles.
-The metadata part of an event might by a JSON fragment containing the timestamp and detector information (e.g., callibration parameters), as well as information about the images (e.g., dimensions, pixel format).
+As an example, imagine an application that produces high-resolution images out of a series of detectors at regular intervals.
+The metadata part of an event might be a JSON fragment containing the timestamp and detector information (e.g., calibration parameters), as well as information about the images (e.g., dimensions, pixel format).
 The data part of an event would be the image itself.